snehilvj/dmc-docs/docs/timepicker/timepicker.md

 .. exec::docs.timepicker.presetsgroup

+### Time presets range
+Use the `timeRangePresets` prop to generate a range of times.
+It accepts a dictionary with `startTime`, `endTime`, and `interval` keys, where all values are strings in `hh:mm:ss` format.
+This overrides any values provided directly in the `presets` prop.

+.. exec::docs.timepicker.presetsrange

 ### Dropdown position
 By default, the dropdown is displayed below the input if there is enough space; otherwise it is displayed above the